 Prior to installing your zip line an appropriate location must be selected.
 You will need a clear runway for your zip line with a sturdy anchor on both ends, and enough slope in the cable to propel your participants from one end to the other.
 Although there are relatively few locations where a zip line cannot be installed, some locations will provide for a safer and more enjoyable ride than others.
 Typically zip lines will be installed between two trees.
 These trees will need to be at least 12” in diameter.
 You will want to select a site that will allow you to build a 6% slope into your zip line cable.
 You will also need to account for an additional 2% of sag with a rider on the zip line.
 See the diagram below.

 After determining your zip line site and applicable slope you will be looking to purchase the appropriate zip line equipment.
 Based on the length of your zip line run and you’re your anticipated height above the ground your zip line needs will vary.
 Zip lines of less than 200’ will likely be looking for a zip line set up such as the following kits:

-For zip line lengths over 200’ you will be looking for a kit similar to the QuickSilver Zip Line Kit.
+For zip line lengths over 200’ you will be looking for a kit similar to the Rogue Zip Line Kit.

 Or, you can build your own zip line kit.

 Your first step will be to set the main cable by extending both turnbuckles and attaching them to your anchors with the cable slings.
-You will be stretching the cable from one turnbuckle to the other (if you have 2 turnbuckles in use, otherwise see the Viper Zip Line Kit Installation).
+You will be stretching the cable from one turnbuckle to the other (if you have 2 turnbuckles in use, otherwise see the Chetco Zip Line Kit Installation Guide).